edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 After exceeding the configurable limit (resend limit), the service escalates the notification and create a new notification to notify particular receivers of the escalation subscription (name = "ESCALATION") of the failure.

-!!! edgey "Edgex 2.0"
+!!! note
-    For EdgeX 2.0, all notifications are processed immediately.
+    All notifications are processed immediately.
 The resend feature is only provided for critical notifications.
     The **resendLimit** and **resendInterval** properties can be defined in each subscription.
     If the properties are not provided, use the default values in the configuration properties.